zv/zv.github.com/_posts/2011-09-02-learning_algorithms.markdown

 ---
 <div class=txt>

+<p>This article is here for personal reference, it is an amalgam of techniques on regression and classification algorithms</p>

-<p>Given some training data *T*, some predicates, *X*, and an object to classify *Y* as well as your prior information *I*, As probability theory goes, just calculate it's probability, conditional on the information available to you:</p>
+<p>Given some training data T, some predicates, X, and an object to classify Y as well as your prior information I, As probability theory goes, just calculate it's probability, conditional on the information available to you:</p>

 $$P(Y|T,X,I)$$